alexcalauz/maze-pool/README.md

 # maze-pool
 Simple relaxing puzzle game

-This is a readme file until our website is ready
+This is a temporary readme file until our website is ready

 ## Contact Information